gleechi/gleechi.github.io/pages/1.0.0/knowledge/avatars.md

 ### Separate Hand Models

-Sometimes, developers have a skeleton mesh for one hand (left or right), and create the opposite side by mirroring; or there could be separate skeleton meshes for left and right hands.
-In such cases VirtualGrasp considers the left and right hand skeleton meshes as two separate Avatars; and you can set it up using same _Hand Profile_ and [sensor setup](unity_get_started_sensors.1.0.0.html).
+Sometimes, developers have a skeleton mesh for one hand side, and create the opposite side by mirroring hence a separate skeleton mesh.
+In such cases VirtualGrasp considers the left and right hand skeleton meshes as two separate _Avatars_; and you can set it up using same _Hand Profile_ and [sensor setup](unity_get_started_sensors.1.0.0.html).

 Image below shows an example how to set it up in Unity, but it applies to any VG integrated game engines.